Srinivas11789/Brother/README.md

   - Now that we have calls that work with native sdks for printing stuff.
 We can build our APP idea/functionality with Flutter that would be cross platform.

 ### Getting Started
 This is a demo project that you could leverage to start building on top of.
-Some of the code has been intentionally kept simple to easily understand the flow.
+Some of the code has been intentionally kept simple to easily understand the flow and without proper error handling.

-### Test the App
+* Test the App

 ```
 * Download and install Flutter